Amos47/2400/Chapter6/Ch06_Basics.md

 ![AI & machine learning](https://raw.githubusercontent.com/robertriordan/2400/master/Images/ai_mach.png)
 ###Artificial Intelligence

 Mnay jokes have been made over the years about just which group best represnets *the artificially intelligent*.
 Is it politicians?
 How about referees and judges in sports?
 A frontrunner has been academics.
 We won't settle it here.
-Better to concentrate on the frowing prowess of machines towards becoming sentient (thinking, aware entities).
+Better to concentrate on the growing prowess of machines towards becoming sentient (thinking, aware entities).

 ####Artificial Intelligence
 (tk) Definition